This content is exclusively provided by FAO / FAOLEX

 Abstract

 This Law determines the objectives, principles and rules of spatial planning, participants operating in this field, types of spatial acts, their content and mutual relations, procedures for their preparation and adoption, their implementation and placement procedures, detailed planning and permitting of spatial arrangements of national importance.
 It also determines spatial measures and other acts of spatial planning, land policy instruments and measures, and regulates the monitoring of the state of spatial development, the operation of the spatial information system and the issuing of certificates in the field of spatial planning.
-Spatial planning according to this Law is a continuous process, which includes spatial planning, the process of placement, detailed planning and permitting of spatial arrangements of national importance, the implementation of land policy measures and the preparation and adoption of other acts of spatial planning, monitoring of the state of spatial development, implementation of interventions in space, inspection control and provision of related information services.
-Spatial planning promotes sustainable spatial development, which, taking into account the goals of spatial planning and monitoring the state of spatial development, enables meeting the needs of the current generation, while at the same time not jeopardizing the meeting of the needs of future generations.
+Spatial planning according to this Law is a continuous process, which includes spatial planning, the process of placement, detailed planning and permitting of spatial arrangements of national importance, the implementation of land policy measures and the preparation and adoption of other acts of spatial planning, monitoring of the state of spatial development, implementation of interventions in space, sustainable spatial development, inspection control and provision of related information services.
 Sustainable spatial development is achieved in spatial planning processes by coordinating social, economic and environmental aspects of development with the spatial potential of areas.
-Sustainable spatial development ensures the quality of life, the fair, rational and efficient use of spatial potential, land and facilities, the accessibility of services of social and economic importance, and the coordinated and complementary deployment of activities in space.
-Sustainable spatial development is ensured by checking the necessity of spatial arrangements and the adequacy of spatial potentials, weighing the appropriateness and evaluating the impacts of spatial arrangements in such a way as to choose an option that provides synergies between social, economic and environmental aspects in the most optimal way.
-Spatial planning takes into account the expected impacts of climate change and ensures adaptation to them.
 Spatial arrangements are planned in such a way that they are resistant to climate change, enable mitigating climate change and reducing its impacts.

 Entry into force notes